cloudacademy/ca-pandas-webinars/README.md

 You will find:
  - a `data` folder containing the data used in this series;
  - a folder called `part-01` containing the material related to the first series entitled `How to filter your data source`.
 The recording of the webinar is available [here](https://cloudacademy.com/webinars/how-to-filter-your-data-source/);
+ - a folder called `part-02` containing the material related to the second series entitled `How to manage and manipulate your data`.

 ## Setting Up the Google Colab Environment